ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter04.md

     + simple attributes: an simple oval
     + composed attributes: an oval(sometimes the attribute name is surrounded by a pair of ()) connected by other ovals(these are simple attributes)
     + multivalued attribute: two ovals
+      - For example, a customer could provide several telephone numbers, so the telephone number attribute is multivalued.
     + key:
       - candidate keys
       - primary key: an oval with underlined name